pkala7968/Manas-Mentality/README.md

 # Manas Mentality

-This is just a fun project for me to revise the use of LLMs in projects.
+This is just a fun project for me to use an LLM based chatbot to mimmick (what i think of) my friend manas.

 ---
 ## Project Overview